dpeslherbe/2020-NBA-PLAYOFFS-MACHINE-LEARNING/README.md

 We also make sure to check the Confusion Matrix for each fold (see link for explanation), to make sure that the models are not systematically making the same mistakes (like a strong proportion of false positives or false negatives compared to true positives or true negatives).

+Note that Nearest Neighbor Model is an 11-to-13-Nearest Neighbor Model (we use a loop for every K-Nearest Neighbor Model for k ranging from 1 to 100; in this case, the model with the smallest training and out-of-sample error varies between 11 and 13 neighbors).
+We must acknowledge that this means the model is prone to overfitting and can have a high variance.
+Luckily, we also have our two other models to help compare.

 **Playoff Team Classification**